Expanding Adult Training to Reduce Problem Sexual Behavior by Youth: An evaluation study

-Home / Join the Community / Expanding Adult Training to Reduce Problem Sexual Behavior by Youth: An evaluation study
+Home / Resources / Expanding Adult Training to Reduce Problem Sexual Behavior by Youth: An evaluation study

 This Lunch and Learn series is a monthly, 1-hour, high-octane focus on the emerging issues for clinicians and allied professionals working with children and youth engaging in problematic sexual behaviors.
 This is a collaborative effort between MASOC and MACA.